 This is probably the most influence we've ever had.

-And uh and Netanyahu is smart enough to know that he needs to stick with the winner.
+And Netanyahu is smart enough to know that he needs to stick with the winner.

 So if Netanyahu had any doubts or wanted to push back against Trump before, he probably has figured out that that would be a bad idea at the moment.

-You know, you should just go with Trump because that's the winning horse right now.
+You know, he should just go with Trump because that's the winning horse right now.

-And I love the fact that the his critics are gonna have to uh struggle with the fact that Trump's authoritarian side is probably what got this done.
+And I love the fact that his critics are going to have to struggle with the fact that Trump's authoritarian side is probably what got this done.

-So the their number one complaint about Trump is that he's authoritarian.
+So their number one complaint about Trump is that he's authoritarian.

-Now, people got mad at me for for acknowledging his authoritarianism.
+Now, people got mad at me for acknowledging his authoritarianism.

-But authoritarian just means that you you're big on following the law and the constitution, because that is the authority.
+But authoritarian just means that you're big on following the law and the Constitution, because that is the authority.

 It doesn't mean that he wants to be the law.

-It means that he's gonna you know push all the doors and test all the envelopes and stuff like that, but he's still gonna follow the law.
+It means that he's going to push all the doors and test all the envelopes and stuff like that.

-So uh I think the thing that people aren't talking about is this re this sort of organic reframing of authoritarian into a positive, at least this week.
+So I think the thing that people aren't talking about is this sort of organic reframing of authoritarian into a positive, at least this week.

 But you didn't see that coming.